UIPlugins/libBoolUI/README.md

 $form->registerButtons();
 ```

-Optionally, you can change the text for the buttons by passing the an argument to the method.
+Optionally, you can change the text for the buttons by passing an argument to the method.

 ```
 $form->registerButtons(['Custom Yes', 'Custom No']);